 Can I Use Canned Salmon To Make These Salmon Croquettes?

-Just swap the regular panko breadcrumbs for gluten free ones which you can find on Amazon.
-Jeff Nathan Creations has gluten free breadcrumbs that are highly rated.
+Just swap the regular panko breadcrumbs for gluten free ones which you can find here on Amazon.

 Yes you can.